Alex PerryWildlife Photography

 Crested Lark

 We stayed in the general area of Levka for a little longer, driving around some of the roads and stopping occasionally to scan for raptors.
-The main reason for this was to try and find Eastern Imperial Eagle, as this would almost certainly be our last chance to see one this trip.
-Unfortunately we were unsuccessful, and by the time we gave up at 4:00pm had only seen a handful of Common Buzzard.
+The main reason for this was to try and find Eastern Imperial Eagle, as this would likely be our last chance to see one this trip.
+Unfortunately we were unsuccessful, and by the time we gave up at 4:00pm, had only seen a handful of Common Buzzard.

 Masked Shrike